-Croatia's domestic legislative framework is in place and contains most of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures, but it needs improvement in one area relating to the framework to enforce the requirements (SR 1.4).
-More specifically, Croatia's domestic legislative framework does not impose sanctions on Account Holders and Controlling Persons for providing a false self-certification.
+Latvia's domestic legislative framework is in place and contains most of the key aspects of the CRS and its Commentary requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures, but it needs improvement in relation to the scope of Reporting Financial Institutions (SR 1.1) and the framework to enforce the requirements (SR 1.4).
+Most significantly, Latvia's domestic legislative framework does not incorporate sanctions on Account Holders and Controlling Persons for the provision of false self-certifications and does not include strong measures to ensure that valid self-certifications are obtained for New Accounts.